 ASL will confer the degree of Juris Master upon all candidates for the Juris Doctor program successfully completing their third semester of law school in good academic standing.
 Awarding ASL students the Juris Master's degree provides them recognition for mastering basic legal skills, and is in keeping with ASL's leadership role in the legal education community, where the school has earned well-deserved national repute for its commitment to legal education access, community service, and student externships.
-Not only does it recognize their achievement, but it also provides a valuable degree to law students that determine, due to changes in life circumstances, that completing the J.D. is not feasible at the time.
+Not only does it recognize their achievement, but it also provides a valuable degree to law students who determine, due to changes in life circumstances, that completing the J.D. is not feasible at the time.
 Attaining this degree ensures that the students receive something of value that will increase their career marketability.
-Students qualifying for The Appalachian School of Law's Juris Master degree will receive their J.M. diplomas during a ceremony in ASL's Appellate Courtroom in January after their third full semester.
+Students qualifying for Appalachian School of Law's Juris Master degree will receive their J.M. diplomas during a ceremony after their third full semester.